Premiership of Nicola Sturgeon: Russia-Ukraine crisis

 Sturgeon stated that "there is no connection between Scottish independence and the situation in Ukraine" in response to criticism of two SNP members after they compared the two issues together, both later apologised for the remarks.
 On 2 March 2022, Sturgeon announced that the Scottish Government would send half a million medical supplies to Ukraine.

+Foreign visits

+During her tenure as first minister, Sturgeon conducted international visits in the following countries: